 Tragedy struck on January 28, 1922.
 George and Laura, along with George’s older brother Paul, had decided to go skating on nearby Torch Lake after work.
 Laura had put supper in the oven and George’s mother Sarah was watching the children.
 The three started across the lake, but Paul turned aside to look at a fishing shanty.
 Shortly after, Paul heard his brother shouting, and saw George struggling in the water.
 He immediately skated toward the couple.
 On the way, he saw Laura sink below the ice and his brother George floating on the water.
 Lying on the thin ice, Paul took off his sweater and tried to throw it out toward George, but George was not responsive and Paul, in anguish, saw his brother also sink below the ice.

 George and Laura’s bodies were never recovered.
 Paul adopted his niece and nephew, one of the first single men in Michigan to be allowed to adopt a child.
+Ruth was 17 months and Dad was 5 months old.
 The court allowed it because His mother Sarah lived in the home.
 George and Ruth grew up surrounding by loving aunts, uncles, and cousins, and never felt unloved.
 Today George and Laura’s many descendants live and work all over the United States and beyond.
 I am honored to be one of them.